American Revolution: King George III

 As late as the Siege of Charleston in 1780, Loyalists could still believe in their eventual victory, as British troops inflicted defeats on the Continental forces at the Battle of Camden and the Battle of Guilford Court House.
 In late 1781, the news of Cornwallis's surrender at the siege of Yorktown reached London; Lord North's parliamentary support ebbed away and he resigned the following year.
 The king drafted an abdication notice, which was never delivered, finally accepted the defeat in North America, and authorized peace negotiations.
-The Treaties of Paris, by which Britain recognized the independence of the United States and returned Florida to Spain, were signed in 1782 and 1783 respectively.
+The Treaties of Paris, by which Britain recognized the sovereignty of the United States and returned Florida to Spain, were signed in 1782 and 1783 respectively.
 In early 1783, George III privately conceded "America is lost!"
-He reflected that the Northern colonies had developed into Britain's "successful rivals" in commercial trade and fishing.
+He reflected that the former colonies had developed into Britain's "successful rivals" in commercial trade and fishing as the United States.

 When John Adams was appointed American Minister to London in 1785, George had become resigned to the new relationship between his country and the former colonies.
 He told Adams, "I was the last to consent to the separation; but the separation having been made and having become inevitable, I have always said, as I say now, that I would be the first to meet the friendship of the United States as an independent power."